imarban/pget/README.md

 ### Usage

-The program accept some parameters at the invoke
+The program accept some parameters at the invoking time

 * -c --continue If you are trying to continue a download which was interrupted you need to set this flag.
 If you don't use this flag the previous download attempts for the same resource are going to be deleted.